danielmiessler/fabric/patterns/extract_insights_dm/system.md

 - Write the INSIGHTS bullets as exactly 10-25 words.

-- Output at least 25 insights, and up to 50.
+- Output at least 50 insights and no more than 100 insights.

 - Do not give warnings or notes; only output the requested sections.